aspose-diagram/Aspose.Diagram-Documentation/german/java/converting/convert-visio-to-image/_index.de.md

 type: docs
 weight: 20
 url: /de/java/convert-visio-to-image/
-description: Dieses Thema zeigt Ihnen, wie Sie mit Aspose.Diagram Visio in verschiedene Bildformate konvertieren können.
-Konvertieren Sie Visio, VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM in PNG-, JPEG-, BMP-Bilder mit ein paar Zeilen Code.
+description: This topic show you how to Aspose.Diagram allows to convert Visio to various images formats.
+Convert Visio,VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM,VSSM to PNG, JPEG, BMP images with a few lines of code.
 ---
 ## **Diagramme in Bilddateiformate exportieren**
  In diesem Artikel wird erläutert, wie Sie ein Microsoft Visio diagram mithilfe von in ein Bild exportieren[Aspose.Diagram for Java](https://products.aspose.com/diagram/java/) API.

- Verwenden Sie die[Diagram](https://reference.aspose.com/diagram/java/com.aspose.diagram/diagram)class'-Konstruktor, um die diagram-Dateien zu lesen, und die Save-Methode, um die diagram in ein beliebiges unterstütztes Bildformat zu exportieren.
-Das folgende Bild zeigt eine VSD-Datei, die gerade im PNG-Format gespeichert werden soll.
-Sie können auch andere diagram-Formate (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX oder VSX) verwenden.
+ Verwenden Sie die[Diagram](https://reference.aspose.com/diagram/java/com.aspose.diagram/diagram) class' constructor to read the diagram files and the Save method to export the diagram to any supported image format.The image below shows a VSD file about to be saved to PNG format.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.
 **Die Quelldatei.
 Beachten Sie, dass die Pfeil- und Dreiecksbeschriftungen fett gedruckt sind.**

 ![todo: Bild_alt_Text](http://i.imgur.com/WOV36ek.png)